Meet Divine, Investor at Folklore Ventures

 What’s on the bookshelf

 “I read widely and indiscriminately, including anything from patents on quantum computing to your air fryer’s user manual.
 Currently I’m re-reading Albert Camus' ‘The Myth of Sisyphus’.
 It speaks to the absurdity of life, and I think it’s the ultimate metaphor for the founder's journey; the idea that victory isn’t just the exit, but it’s baked into the daily act of pushing to build something meaningful.
 I’m also tackling Anil Ananthaswamy’s ‘Why Machines Learn’, which unpacks the key algorithms and techniques behind modern day AI/ ML, and explores whether true understanding (theory of mind) can be achieved.
-And to ensure I'm not just consuming, I'm also creating on my Substack, Trailblazer Tales (yes, shameless plug).”
+And to ensure I'm not just consuming, I also write The Essay (yes, shameless plug).”

 What do few know about you?

 “For my first hike, I trekked to Everest Basecamp without training to stress-test my physical limits and see what sheer persistence could do.
 I’ve also shaved my head and lived in a monastery in China to probe silence and perspective.
-I’m drawn to pushing things to the edge, just to see life expand and reveal what is possible.”
+I enjoy pushing things to the edge, just to see life expand and reveal what is possible.”

 If you could sit next to anyone (dead or alive) at a dinner party …